 An inguinal hernia occurs when fatty tissue or part of the small intestine bulges through a weakened muscle in the lower abdominal wall.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, males are eight to 10 times more likely to develop inguinal hernias than females.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, males are

 A femoral hernia occurs when fatty tissue or part of an abdominal organ pushes through a weak spot in a muscle near the inner thigh.